LindySez | Recipes

 Raw vegetables being added to a saute pan to soften for cauliflower rice.

-Add a teaspoon of olive or other heart-healthy oil to a saute pan set over medium heat.
-Add the aromatics, onion, peppers, jalapeno, and garlic.
+Heat a teaspoon of olive oil in a large sauté pan over medium heat.

 Vegetables to be used in the cauliflower rice are sauteed until soft.